eras/mxrxtx/README.md

 - Client B is informed about the URI for this event and retrieves the contents of the event
 - Client B sends a custom ToDevice message to A to start the WebRTC handshake (ice servers may be consulted)
 - Client A responds to client B to continue the WebRTC handshake
-- Clients A and B have now formed a WebRTC datachannel connection
+- Clients A and B have now formed a WebRTC data channel connection
 - Client A starts sending the contents of the offer from start to end (no framing so far)
 - Client B received the contents and writes them to a file
 - Once Client B has received the final byte it sends "ok" to A and terminates